johncarl81/transfuse/documentation.md

 ##### Provider

 Providers may be used to manually resolve the dependencies of a class.
-The Provider will be used to resolve both the injection of the provider and the injection of the type the provider returns:
+The Provider will be used to resolve both the injection of the Provider and the injection of the type the Provider returns:

 Provider:
 {% highlight java %}